≡ Menu

 Can I qualify for life insurance if I’ve been diagnosed with Polycythemia?

-That prior to being approved f a traditional life insurance policy, most (if not all) life insurance companies are going to want to know more about “why” you suffer from Polycythemia and how “serious” your condition is before making any decisions about your application.
+Yes, individuals who have been diagnosed with Polycythemia can and often will be able to qualify for a traditional term or whole life insurance policy.
+The only problem is that before approving you for a traditional life insurance policy, most (if not all) life insurance companies will want to know more about “why” you suffer from Polycythemia and how “serious” your condition is before making any decisions about your application.

 This is why…